-As an example, for end-to-end ISDN connections, since some of the ISUP parameters may not get mapped into the SIP messages,,. it is unclear what level of end-to-end capability can be provided over native SIP interconnections.
-It is likely this level is variable and depends on the specific IETF RFCs implemented in a given network and thus end-to-end ISDN service cannot be guaranteed.
+As an example, for end-to-end ISDN connections, since some of the ISUP parameters may not get mapped into the SIP messages, it is unclear what level of end-to-end capability can be provided over native SIP interconnections.
+It is likely this level is variable and depends on the specific IETF RFCs implemented in a given network and thus end-to-end ISDN service cannot be guaranteed. i3 Forum therefore recommends that, where it is intended end-to-end ISDN service traffic is to be delivered across an interconnect, this interconnect shall support the SIP-I protocol.
+Non-ISDN traffic may be routed over native SIP or SIP-I routes.